wolfSSL/wolfcrypt_nodejs/README.md

 ### Async Support

-The rsa and ecc key make functions support async workers and can be called using either a promise or a callback function:
+The RSA and ECC key make functions support async workers and can be called using either a promise or a callback function:

 ```
 const { WolfSSLEcc } = require( 'wolfcrypt' );